 Plant a seed.
 Grow your legacy.
-Leave a gift in your will.
+Include a gift in your will.

 My Legacy Month is our annual awareness campaign to encourage and inspire everyone to consider including a legacy gift in their will.
-We were delighted that GAA legend Pat Spillane and his daughter Cara were our 2022 My Legacy Month campaign ambassadors and it was really lovely chatting to them last September.
+We are delighted that beloved Irish actress Mary McEvoy was our 2023 My Legacy Month campaign ambassador.

 What cause would you choose to leave a legacy gift to?